HeldLab/ProteoSushi/README.md

 `python run_proteoSushi.py`
 to start the GUI.

-Alternatively, in **MacOS** or **Linux**, you can open the terminal and navigate within the terminal to the correct folder.
+Alternatively, in **MacOS** or **Linux**, you can open the terminal and navigate within the terminal to the 'proteosushi' folder in the downloaded files.
 Use the cd command to change the current folder as in
 `cd Downloads/ProteoSushi-master/proteosushi`
 and use the ls command to list the contents of the current folder as in `ls`